Does Selling Your Home With a Realtor® Net You More Money?

 The dangers of selling your home For Sale By Owner go far beyond losing equity, they place homeowners at risk of unaccompanied strangers, thieves, and potentially worse.
 You are giving access to your home, to just anyone.

 Often times Real Estate transactions end up in legal battles, costing you attorney fees that you wouldn’t have paid had you worked with a licensed professional.
 It’s not because the 11 percent of FSBOs who actually make it to the closing table aren’t intelligent people... they just haven’t been through all the experiences a professional Realtor® has.

 Realtors® can foresee issues before they occur which in return prevents any legal troubles, home inspection problems, negotiating table concerns, as well as strategies that will ultimately give you the best chance of closing for a higher net.

 The other day a Realtor® friend of mine listed a former FSBO (For Sale By Owner), and the home was sold BEFORE it hit the MLS.
 Now everyone thinks “Wow if it’s that easy, how come the For Sale By Owner didn’t execute the deal himself?”

 It makes sense right?
 How easy that Realtor® made the sale look, is naturally going to make people think he didn’t earn the commission.

-My friend simply reached out to another Realtor® who’s niche market was in that specific type of property, and invited him and his client to take a look.
+My friend simply reached out to another Realtor® whose niche market was in that specific type of property and invited him and his client to take a look.
 A simple relationship that had been built on networking with other Realtors® caused the home to sell.
-Often times a Realtor® will post their listing on social media, and because of their network of Realtors® it reaches the ‘right’ audience who in turn shares that information with the buyers they are working with.
+Often times a Realtor® will post their listing on social media, and because of their network of Realtors®, it reaches the ‘right’ audience who in turn shares that information with the buyers they are working with.